Welcome to the Black Parade: Background and production

 My Chemical Romance began work on their third studio album, The Black Parade, in early 2006 at S.I.R.
 Studios in New York,' with the band's frontman Gerard Way aiming to create an album centered around life and death.'
 He eventually came up with idea of a concept album centered around a man dying of cancer, known as Patient, as he nears the end of his life.
 Death then presents itself to the Patient in the form of his fondest childhood memory: his father taking him to see a marching band when he was a child.'

 During the production of the album, the band worked on "Welcome to the Black Parade", which was originally conceived shortly after they were formed in 2001.
 The working title of the song at the time was "The Five of Us Are Dying".
 The song was one that the band struggled to complete, reworking it several times throughout the course of its production.'
-Way stated that the song was by far the hardest one to complete for The Black Parade, and that "pressure was tearing us up" when working on it.'
-Additionally, during the production of the song, Way was recovering from a break-up with his girlfriend of six years; Way further described the angst going through him when making the song as a "plea for help".'
+Gerard stated that the song was by far the hardest one to complete for The Black Parade, and that "pressure was tearing us up" when working on it.'
+Additionally, during the production of the song, he was recovering from a break-up with his girlfriend of six years; Way further described the angst going through him when making the song as a "plea for help".'
 He later stated in a 2021 interview that the song was almost cut from The Black Parade, due to him believing that earlier versions of the song didn't have as strong of themes as the rest of the album's tracks.
 Despite his discontent, he continued to try and work on the song, believing that it was necessary for the album to have a song that represented what the album stood for.

 While still struggling to complete the song, the band decided to adopt an idea that the album's producer Rob Cavallo initially had for the album's introduction: a track that would depict a marching band going through a city, complete with crowd cheering and various instrumentals before it passes by the listener and fades away.'
 The band decided to add the instrumental portion of the planned opener to "Welcome to the Black Parade".
 After Cavallo expressed approval with the addition of the piano, saying that it was the "best thing [he had] ever heard", the band finally worked towards completing the song.'
 The final song was recorded and produced at Eldorado Recording Studios.'